Operation Pheasant: Bergen-op-Zoom

 After some confusion as to who was defending the city, mostly the 711th Infantry Division, the South Alberta Regiment and the Lincoln and Welland Regiment advanced on the town the following day and entered the Grote Market.
 They then liberated most of the city, in which they reported "the reception of the people of Bergen Op Zoom was as enthusiastic and wild as any yet seen".
 The Germans however were still holding the north of the city.
-The elite German 6th Parachute Regiment put stiff resistance, using panzerfausts and Self propelled guns to knock out the Canadian tanks, but withdrew into Steenbergen when the Foot Guards threatened to cut off their line of retreat.
+The elite German 6th Parachute Regiment put up stiff resistance, using panzerfausts and self-propelled guns to knock out the Canadian tanks, but withdrew into Steenbergen when the Foot Guards threatened to cut off their line of retreat.
 The Germans abandoned Bergen Op Zoom completely on 30 October, and the following day the Algonquin Regiment and the Grenadier Guards attacked the village of Welberg just outside Steenbergen.
 The village however was defended vigorously by the 6th Parachute Regiment that ultimately most of the Canadian 4th armoured had to be committed to take Welberg over three days of fighting.

 Several days passed however before the whole of the I British Corps had been able to cross to the north along the length of the line linking Breda and Bergen-op-Zoom via Roosendaal.
 After taking Breda the Polish 1st Armoured Division along with the Canadian 2nd Canadian Armoured Brigade drove through towards Moerdijk and its all-important bridges across the Hollands Diep.
 They soon reached the line of the Mark river and its Canal.
 There followed hard fighting, but they were unable to establish a bridgehead across the canal before the end of October.

 With the Canadian Army already in Esschen and Bergen Op Zoom, the formations of the German LXVII Corps in the area of Korteven were in danger of encirclement and Otto Sponheimer's LXVII corps had already been authorised to start a general withdrawal.
 The Canadians were thus able to take Korteven and the area between it and the sea were cleared which meant that they were able to turn their attention to the Scheldt battle in which they conducted Operation Vitality.